Note

 ../_images/dreamerv3-architecture.svg

-DreamerV3 architecture: DreamerV3 trains a recurrent WORLD_MODEL in supervised fashion using real environment interactions (sampled from a replay buffer).
-The WORLD_MODEL’s objective is to correctly predict the transition dynamics of the RL environment: next observation, reward, and a boolean continuation flag.
-The ACTOR- and CRITIC-networks are subsequently trained on synthesized trajectories only, which are “dreamed” by the WORLD_MODEL.
-DreamerV3 scales out on both axes, supporting multiple EnvRunners for sample collection and multiple GPU- or CPU-based Learners for updating the model(s).
+DreamerV3 architecture: DreamerV3 trains a recurrent WORLD_MODEL in supervised fashion using real environment interactions sampled from a replay buffer.
+The world model’s objective is to correctly predict the transition dynamics of the RL environment: next observation, reward, and a boolean continuation flag.
+DreamerV3 trains the actor- and critic-networks on synthesized trajectories only, which are “dreamed” by the world model.
+DreamerV3 scales out on both axes, supporting multiple EnvRunners for sample collection and multiple GPU- or CPU-based Learners for updating the model.
 It can also be used in different environment types, including those with image- or vector based observations, continuous- or discrete actions, as well as sparse or dense reward functions.#

 Tuned examples: Atari 100k, Atari 200M, DeepMind Control Suite